Garrett Motion: History

 In the 1950s, the city of Los Angeles and other municipalities started using turbochargers in their sewage purification operations.
 By 1952, 20,000 turbocharged engines were in use in the US.
 In order to explore applications of turbochargers for diesel engines, Garrett separated the turbocharger group from the gas turbine group on September 27, 1954, to form the AiResearch Industrial Division (AID).

 The first T-15 Turbocharger was delivered to the Caterpillar Company in 1955.
 It was followed by an order for 5,000 production units, to be installed in the Caterpillar D9 tractor.
-The industrial division produced turbochargers for construction machinery, railroad locomotives, tractors, ships, powerplants and oil pipeline pumping stations.
+The industrial division produced turbochargers for construction machinery, railroad locomotives, tractors, ships, power plants and oil pipeline pumping stations.

 The T11 automotive turbocharger developed in 1960 expanded turbos to commercial vehicles such as the heavy trucks produced by Mack Trucks, Volvo and Scania.
 The first turbocharged passenger cars were the Chevrolet Corvair Monza and the Oldsmobile Jetfire in 1962/1963.
 In the 1960s turbochargers were used in race-cars and sports cars, gaining an association with racing culture and auto-enthusiasts.
 Company founder Cliff Garrett's death in 1963 was followed by a hostile takeover threat by Curtiss-Wright Corporation.
 To avoid this, Garrett Corporation merged with Signal Oil and Gas Company in 1964.
 The combined company adopted the name The Signal Companies in 1968 before merging with Allied Corporation to become Allied-Signal Inc.

 The oil crisis of the 1970s made federal regulators put pressure on car manufacturers to reduce exhaust emissions.
 By 1977 manufacturers introduced turbocharged cars in the US and Europe like the second generation Buick Regal and LeSabre sports coupe as well as European cars by Volvo, Saab, Peugeot, Renault and Mercedes.
 In 1978 there were only eight turbocharged car models and seven used Garrett turbochargers.
 Garrett formed the automotive group in 1980 and by the mid-1980s there were over 100 turbocharged models.
 Turbochargers became commonplace by the 1990s.

 In 1994, Allied-Signal acquired the Lycoming Turbine Engine Division of Textron followed by the sale of the Garrett Aviation Division to General Electric three years later.
-In 1999, it merged with Honeywell International Inc. and adopted Honeywell as the company name.
+In 1999, it acquired Honeywell International Inc. and adopted Honeywell as the company name.
 In 2011, Honeywell sold its automotive Consumer Products Group to Rank Group, a New Zealand private investment firm, for $950 million.
 This included brands like Fram Filters, Prestone antifreeze and Autolite spark plugs.